patchlevel/event-sourcing/docs/pages/personal_data.md

 !!! tip

-    You can use named constructor `DefaultEventPayloadCryptographer::createWithOpenssl` to skip some necessary setups.
+    You can use named constructor `EventPayloadCryptographer::createWithOpenssl` and `SnapshotPayloadCryptographer::createWithOpenssl` to skip some necessary setups.

 ### Cipher Key Factory